brettwooldridge/HikariCP/README.md

 common for all queries, otherwise simply set the isolation level manually when creating or preparing statements.
 The value of this property is the constant name from the ``Connection`` class such as ``TRANSACTION_READ_COMMITTED``, ``TRANSACTION_REPEATABLE_READ``, etc.  *Default: none*

-``useInstrumentation``<br/>
-This property controls whether HikariCP will attempt to use bytecode instrumentation to boost performance.
-Instrumentation is enabled by default, but whether it is used or not is based on whether the DataSource that is specified is recognized as supported.
-Otherwise, delegation mode will be used.
-If you experience a failure due to instrumentation, you can manually disable instrumentation with this property.  *Default: true*

 ##### DataSource Properties #####
 DataSource properies can be set on the ``HikariConfig`` object through the use of the ``addDataSourcePropery``